Best Resume Templates in 2023 (10+ Picks to Use Now)

 Not quite sure what to include in the extra section of your computer programmer resume and what to leave off?
 Read our guide: 20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)

-A good programmer cover letter can be used to your massive advantage—it tells a story your resume can’t.
+A good programmer cover letter can be used to your massive advantage—it tells a story that computer programmers resume can’t.

 Think about looking for a beginner IT job or a programmer internship.
 Daunting, isn’t it?
 It’s your programmer cover letter that can get you there!